zhangjianxing/CarND-Behavioral-Cloning-P3/README.md

 after testing I find the default learning rate = 0.001 is good enough to train the model.
 So I do not need to tune it.

+However, I do tune the dropout layer, aiming improve the result.

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.